slsa-framework/slsa/docs/spec/v1.1/source-reqs.md

 ## Infrastructure Requirements

+The version control system MUST provide at least:

+-   **[Change history]** There exists a record of the history of changes that went into the revision.
+Each change MUST contain:
+    -   The immutable reference to the new revision
+    -   The identities of the proposer, reviewers (if any), and merger (if different to the proposer)
+    -   Timestamps of the reviews (if any) and submission
+    -   The change description/justification
+    -   The content of the change
+    -   The parent revisions.

+-   **[Immutable reference]** There exists a way to indefinitely reference this particular, immutable revision.
+This is usually {project identifier + revision ID}.
+When the revision ID is a digest of the revision, as in git, nothing more is needed.
+When the revision ID is a number or otherwise not a digest, then the project server MUST guarantee the immutability of the reference.

+Most popular version control systems meet these requirement, such as git, Subversion, Mercurial, and Perforce.

 The version control platform MUST provide at least:

 -   An account system or some other means of identifying persons.